rasmusbrottwitt/coronavirus/README.md

 ></iframe>

 Lockdowns seem to work.
-The countries that locked down the fastest had the greatest reduction and stabilization in cases.
-Furthermore, it is clear that growth rate has declined following a lock down regardless of timing and strategy.
-By looking a bit deeper into timing and effect of lockdown, it also becomes clear that the United States rate was by far the highest - until the lockdown 24 days after first death.
+The countries that locked down the fastest had the greatest reduction and stabilization in number of cases.
+Furthermore, it is clear that growth rate has declined following a lockdown regardless of timing and strategy.
+By looking a bit deeper into timing and effect of lockdowns, it also becomes clear that the United States' rate was by far the highest - until the lockdown 24 days after first death.

 <iframe
         src="Charts/webpage008.html"